-Every passing year, we see changing patterns of precipitation, including more intense rainfall events around the world, dramatic changes in the arctic, changes in agricultural growing seasons and rising sea levels and ocean acidification.
-Some of these changes in our climate will have dramatic ecological and social consequences.
-The cruel irony of climate change is that people in the developing world, who can least afford to adapt to climate change, will pay the steepest price for the 200 years of industrialization and pollution from the developed world.
-It truly is an issue of climate justice.
+However, the effects of climate change are not felt equally.
+The cruel irony of climate change is that people in the developing world — those who can least afford to adapt — will pay the steepest price for the 200 years of industrialization and pollution from the developed world.
+This truly is an issue of climate justice.

 It’s real.
 It’s happening now.
 For us, its not just about polar bears and ice sheets, it’s about people and it’s an issue of economic and social justice.